ros-infrastructure/ros_buildfarm/doc/basic_configuration.rst

 Create / fork configuration repository
 --------------------------------------

-First you need to either fork or clone the `ros_buildfarm_config <https://github.com/ros-infrastructure/ros_buildfarm_config>`_ repository or create a repository containing the same configuration files.
+First you need to either fork, clone, or copy the `ros_buildfarm_config <https://github.com/ros-infrastructure/ros_buildfarm_config>`_ repository or create a repository containing the same configuration files.

 **Important:**
-Since ``ros_buildfarm_config`` files need to be accessed from within docker images, you **can not** use a local file system path (`file://`) to reference them.
+Since ``ros_buildfarm_config`` files need to be accessed from within docker images, you **can not** use a local file system path (``file://``) to reference them.
-You have to provide an http server where the configuration files can be accessed.
-(Note that on the build farm master, Jenkins usually occupies the standard port 80).
+The configuration files must be accessible via http.

 Then you must update the configuration files: